Modalities

 LiDAR

 The LiDAR data is sampled from the raw depth images of 6 left-side cameras, following the pattern of Velodyn Puck (VLP-16).
 As a result, the LiDAR frame is perfectly aligned with the left camera frame.
 We didn’t use AirSim LiDAR sensor because it is based on the collision model, which misses a lot of objects that don’t have collision model, such as branches and leaves.
 While sampling from the depth, we balance carefully the accuracy and realism.
-We use linear interpolation except for the points along the edges of the objects, to avoid ghost points at object edges.
-We provide the processing script as well as other LiDAR models, such as Velodyn Ultra Puck (VLP-32C), allowing users to create their own LiDAR data. %wsnote{Yaoyu revise with other info?} % LiDAR models, blend interpolation, etc
+We use linear interpolation on smooth surfaces and nearest interpolation on the edges of the objects to avoid ghost points at object edges.
+We provide the processing script as well as other LiDAR models, such as Velodyn Ultra Puck (VLP-32C), allowing users to create their own LiDAR data.

 Fisheye and Panorama

 The fisheye and Panorama data are sampled from the raw pinhole data, thus containing all three modalities of RGB, depth, and semantics.
 One of the biggest challenges for the fisheye model is that those real-world fisheye cameras have diverse FoVs and distortions.
 We have done two things to resolve the potential generalization issue.
 First, we define a standard model called Linear Spherical model for fisheye images.
 To test real-world fisheye data with different intrinsics and distortion on the model trained on TartanAir-V2 dataset, we just need to convert the real-world data into the Linear Spherical model.
-Second, we open-source our sampling code, together with a rich set of fisheye and pinhole camera models, which allow users to sample their own fisheye images (detailed in the nameref{sec:costomize} section).
+Second, we open-source our sampling code, together with a rich set of fisheye and pinhole camera models, which allow users to sample their own fisheye images (see the customization examples ).

 Optical flow

-% New support for fisheye Same as V1, the optical flow is calculated for the static environments by image warping, using the camera pose and depth images.
+Same as TartanAir V1, the optical flow is calculated for the static environments by image warping, using the camera pose and depth images.
 The biggest upgrades are that we accelerate the code by a Cuda implementation and provide tools for generating optical flow across any type of camera model (e.g. between pinhole and fisheye).
+For the convenience of the downloading, we compress the optical flow to use 8-bit representation.
+The decoding code is as follows.

 IMU and noise model